 - Pour the clam juice into a fine mesh strainer or even better, use a coffee filter.
 Reserve the clam juice for the next steps.
 If you don't have enough clam juice you can use chicken stock or bottled clam juice to make up the difference.

-- Combine a ½ cup breadcrumbs, ½ teaspoon kosher salt, 3 tablespoons minced fresh parsley, ½ teaspoon dried oregano, ¼ teaspoon crushed red pepper flakes, 1 tablespoon lemon juice, 2 tablespoons extra virgin olive oil, and a ¼ cup of clam juice.
+- Combine a ½ cup breadcrumbs, 2 cloves minced garlic, ½ teaspoon kosher salt, 3 tablespoons minced fresh parsley, ½ teaspoon dried oregano, ¼ teaspoon crushed red pepper flakes, 1 tablespoon lemon juice, 2 tablespoons extra virgin olive oil, and a ¼ cup of clam juice.
 Mix well and taste test.
 Adjust salt if needed.
 If the breadcrumbs aren't moist enough add a bit more of the clam juice.

 - Spoon the breadcrumb mixture into each clam and place them on a large baking sheet.
 Try to pack the breadcrumbs completely over the clam to ensure they stay moist during the cooking process.